tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 # Installing With Autoconf Tools

-In order to do this, you must have aclocal, autoheader, autoconf, autoconf-archive, automake, libtool and leptonica installed.
+In order to do this, you must have aclocal, autoheader, autoconf, autoconf-archive, automake, libtool, leptonica and pkg-config installed.
 In addition, you need a C++ compiler.

 On Debian or Ubuntu, you can probably install all required packages like this:

 ```
-    apt-get install autoconf-archive automake g++ libtool libleptonica-dev
+    apt-get install autoconf-archive automake g++ libtool libleptonica-dev pkg-config
 ```

 Afterwards, the steps for installing the git version of Tesseract, do this: